flexirest/flexirest/README.md

 Flexirest::Base.cache_store = Redis::Store.new("redis://localhost:6379/0/cache")
 ```

-### Using filters
+### Using callbacks

-You can use filters to alter get/post parameters, the URL or set the post body (doing so overrides normal parameter insertion in to the body) before a request or to adjust the response after a request.
-This can either be a block or a named method (like ActionController's `before_filter`/`before_action` methods).
+You can use callbacks to alter get/post parameters, the URL or set the post body (doing so overrides normal parameter insertion in to the body) before a request or to adjust the response after a request.
+This can either be a block or a named method (like ActionController's `before_callback`/`before_action` methods).

-The filter is passed the name of the method (e.g. `:save`) and an object (a request object for `before_request` and a response object for `after_request`).
+The callback is passed the name of the method (e.g. `:save`) and an object (a request object for `before_request` and a response object for `after_request`).
 The request object has four public attributes `post_params` (a Hash of the POST parameters), `get_params` (a Hash of the GET parameters), headers and `url` (a String containing the full URL without GET parameters appended)

 ```ruby
 require 'secure_random'